Career Progression – Frequently Asked Questions

 What if there are other competencies that are relevant to my job but are not included in the Career Progression Framework?

 If there are other competencies important to your specific job/role, you should discuss them with your supervisor and determine the best approach for incorporating them into your overall career progression framework.
-However, Supervisors make the final determination of the Additional Professional or Manager Competencies that are related to an employee’s job specification and/or specific discipline for their position.
+However, Supervisors make the final determination of the Additional Professional or Manager Competencies that are related to an employee’s job specification and/or specific discipline for their classification.

 What are development activities?